The 9 Best Folding Bikes for Heavy & Tall Riders

 The Ferrari of folding bikes, the Electric Hummingbird is a sleek and stylish folding e-bike that can claim the title of “lightest folding electric bike on the market”.

-Its all-in-one power system, combined with a 250W motor and built-in battery, provides a smooth and effortless ride.
+It’s an all-in-one power system, combined with a 250W motor and a built-in battery, that delivers a smooth, effortless ride.
 The Bitride App allows for customization of assist settings and monitoring of the bike’s performance.

-The Gen 2.0 model boasts an impressive 50% more torque and 20% more range than its predecessor, making it even more capable of tackling steep hills and longer rides.
+The Gen 2.0 model delivers 50% more torque and 20% more range than its predecessor, making it even better suited to tackling steep hills and longer rides.

 A 97 inseam should be enough for most riders up to 210cm (6″10), quite impressive for a folding bike.
-The weight limit is also above most of its competitors at 110kg (242 lbs).
+The weight limit is also higher than most competitors at 110kg (242 lb).

-The easy folding mechanism allows for quick and convenient storage and transportation.
-Customization options, such as the ability to choose your own frame color or even design a bespoke bike, add an extra level of personalization.
+The easy-folding mechanism enables quick, convenient storage and transport.
+Customization options, such as choosing your own frame color or designing a bespoke bike, add an extra level of personalization.

 • Model: Brompton Electric